 Q1: Explain the distinction between a workflow and a trigger

-• Workflows: Automated procedures that change fields, assign tasks, or send email notifications in accordance with preset criteria.
+- Workflows: Automated procedures that change fields, assign tasks, or send email notifications by preset criteria.

 Q2: How would you maximize the quantity of records in a Salesforce organization?

-• Management of data: Put data preservation and purging techniques into practice.
+- Management of data: Implement data preservation and purging techniques to ensure data integrity and security.

 Q3: Explain how to stay below the Salesforce governor restrictions.

-• Governor limits: Salesforce uses these stringent guidelines to guarantee effective processing.
+- Governor limits: Salesforce adheres to these stringent guidelines to ensure effective processing.

-• Avoiding boundaries: Utilize batch processing, bulkified triggers, and well-written code.
+- Avoiding boundaries: Utilize batch processing, bulkified triggers, and well-written code to minimize resource utilization.

 Q4: Explain how Salesforce uses asynchronous processing